DecentralizedDerivatives/MineableOracle/README.md

 Miners are rewarded with PoWo tokens.
 PoWO tokens are charged for on-chain reads.
 This gives each token value, and more importantly, the value goes up as more smart contracts use our Oracle, thus creating a stronger incentive for miners.

+Additionally, users can incentivize miners by posting a bounty via the addToValuePool function to ensure the next timestamp is mined.
+This function basically allows users to tip the miners.

 ### The Oracle Mining Process
 The current challenge, adjusted difficulty, count, and proof since last timestamp are all called during the 'proofOfWork' operation/function.
 The PoW, is basically guessing a nonce that produces a hash with a certain number of leading zeros.
 Miners can submit the PoW and the off-chain value using the function proofOfwork in OracleToken.sol.